The asymptotics of an eigenfunction-correlation determinant for Dirac-$\delta$ perturbations (Anderson's Orthogonality Catastrophe for Dirac-$\delta$): Model and results

 and $T$ denotes the scattering $T$-matrix.
 Since we consider here s-wave scattering, we restrict ourselves to the lowest angular momentum channel.
 In this case, $T(E)$ is a complex number and $|T(E)/2|=\sin(\delta_\alpha(\sqrt E))$.
 Now, computing $\gamma(E)$ yields

 Thus, in general the decay exponent $\gamma(E)$ does not provide a sharp upper bound on the correlation determinant whenever the phase shift is bigger than $ \pi/ 2$.
+In our model this is equivalent to $\alpha< 0$ which we refer to as the attractive case.
+We warn the reader that, generally, the modulus of the phase shift may be bigger than $|\pi/2|$ even in cases where the perturbation does not create a bound state.
+However, if the perturbation creates bound states, Levinson's theorem will immediately give a phase shift strictly bigger than $|\pi/2|$ for Fermi energies near $0$. \end{remarks}

-In our model this is equivalent to $\alpha< 0$ which we refer to as the attractive case. \end{remarks} The proof of Theorem \ref{main:thm:3d} follows from a different approach than the one made in \cite{GKM} and \cite{GKM2}, i.e. we do not use the representation \eqref{11111} in this article.
+The proof of Theorem \ref{main:thm:3d} follows from a different approach than the one made in \cite{GKM} and \cite{GKM2}, i.e. we do not use the representation \eqref{11111} in this article.
 Here, the key is the following remarkable product representation of the determinant in terms of the eigenvalues of the finite-volume Schr\"odinger operators.
 To our knowledge, this was first stated in \cite{Tanabe}.

 \begin{lemma} Let $N\in\N$.
 Then,

 \end{lemma}

 We start with proving this product representation for general pairs of compact operators which differ by a rank-1-perturbation in Section \ref{sec:prod}.
 We apply this to our setting in Section \ref{proof:thm:main} and prove Theorem \ref{main:thm:3d}.